awsdocs/iam-user-guide/doc_source/list_amazonroute53resolver.md

 # Actions, resources, and condition keys for Amazon Route 53 Resolver<a name="list_amazonroute53resolver"></a>

+**Tip**
+This page is moving to a new location on November 16, 2020\.
+Please update your bookmark to use the new page at [https://docs\.aws\.amazon\.com/service\-authorization/latest/reference/list\_amazonroute53resolver\.html](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonroute53resolver.html)\.

 Amazon Route 53 Resolver \(service prefix: `route53resolver`\) provides the following service\-specific resources, actions, and condition context keys for use in IAM permission policies\.

 References: